-Arrangements will be made for you to be reviewed at your own eye hospital one to two weeks after discharge, where you will be advised on further treatment with drops.
+Arrangements will be made for you to be reviewed at your own local eye hospital within a couple of weeks of discharge, where you will be advised on further treatment with drops.

-It is usually between three and six months before you will be reviewed here at the Royal Liverpool Hospital.
+It is usually between three and six months before you will be reviewed here at the St Paul's Eye Department at the Royal Liverpool Hospital.

 This is to allow enough time to pass so that your consultant can assess the effectiveness of your treatment.
 This appointment will be sent to you through the post.
-If you do not receive an appointment within this time, please telephone Mrs Jenny Pendlebury on

-Tel: 0151 706 3973

-Text phone number: 18001 0151 706 3973
+If you do not receive an appointment within this time, please telephone the Service Administration Manager on Tel: 0151 706 3973.
+Text Phone 18001 0151 706 3973